mendix/docs-site-test/content/en/docs/howto7/general/dev-best-practices.md

 #### 3.1.2 Module Roles

-The [module roles](/refguide7/module-role) should have logical names that reflect the access they should have within a module.
+The [module roles](/refguide7/module-role/) should have logical names that reflect the access they should have within a module.
 In contrast to the user role, the module role should always be in English, for instance **Administrator** or **Employee**.

 ### 3.2 Domain Model

 #### 3.2.1 Entity Names

-Most of the time, an [entity](/refguide7/entities) reflects a real-world object that people can relate to.
+Most of the time, an [entity](/refguide7/entities/) reflects a real-world object that people can relate to.
 Therefore, the entity name should also reflect that object and identify its purpose.
 There are sometimes app-specific exceptions that lead to creating other types of entity, but that is up to you.
 The name of an entity is singular since an object is a single instance of the entity.
 A good example is using **Customer** and not **Customers**.
 Furthermore, we advise avoiding abbreviations, underscores, mathematical characters or any other special characters in the names of entities.
 Entity names also use UpperCamelCase, for example, **HousekeepingRecord** or **LogEntry**.

 #### 3.2.2 Entity Attributes

-The entity [attribute](/refguide7/attributes) should reflect a property of a real-world object that people can relate to and fits the purpose of that property.
+The entity [attribute](/refguide7/attributes/) should reflect a property of a real-world object that people can relate to and fits the purpose of that property.
 We advise avoiding abbreviations, underscores (except in the case described in the next paragraph), mathematical characters or any other special characters in the names.
 Entity attributes should use UpperCamelCase, for example, **FirstName** or **TelephoneNumber**.

 Attributes that do not reflect business-related data, but are only necessary for technical reasons, should start with an underscore (`_`).

-{{% alert type="info" %}}
+{{% alert color="info" %}}
 A strong indicator for determining whether or not an attribute is business-related is whether you would still capture it if you were using a paper-only process.
 If you would, it is likely that the attribute will deliver business value.
 {{% /alert %}}